dagbjorn/microcoffeeonkube/README.md

 ---- | -------
 20.06.2017 | Created.
 12.09.2017 | Migrated to official MongoDB image.
 22.10.2017 | TODO Markdown file.
-New stuff checked in: New creditrating microservice (project: microcoffeeonkube-creditrating) for checking if customers are creditworthy.
-Used by the order microservice before an order is accepted.
-Added support for docker-compose due to flaky Minikube causing loads of connection refused.
+New stuff checked in: New CreditRating microservice (project: microcoffeeonkube-creditrating) for checking if customers are creditworthy.
+Used by the Order microservice before an order is accepted.
+Added support for docker-compose due to flaky Minikube causing loads of connection refused + some occasional blue screens.

 ## Contents